syntropiq/libpcre-ts/README.md

 Works in Node.js 12+ with WebAssembly support.

+## Platform Support

+**Cloudflare Workers are not supported at this time, feel free to submit a PR if you get it working.**

 ## Contributing

 This library wraps the original PCRE C library.
 For bug reports or feature requests, please open an issue on [GitHub](https://github.com/syntropiq/libpcre-ts).